mantidproject/mantid/dev-docs/source/Timers.rst

 ~~~~~~~~~~~

 `MantidKernel/Timer <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`_
 works like a stop-watch.
-You need to instantiate it before the code being profiled begins and have it output the results right
+You need to instantiate it before the code being profiled begins and then output its elapsed time right
 after the code ends.
 You can also reset the timer between time measurements, if necessary.
 An example is given below.

 .. code-block:: cpp